-In NSW, under the Aborigines Protection Act 1909, the Aborigines Welfare Board had wide ranging control over the lives of Aboriginal
+In NSW, under the Aborigines Protection Act 1909, the NSW Aborigines Welfare Board had wide ranging control over the lives of

-people including the power to remove Aboriginal children from their families and place them into care under a policy of assimilation.
+Aboriginal people, including the power to remove Aboriginal children from their families under a policy of ‘assimilation’.

-Children were placed into Aboriginal Children’s Homes such as Bomaderry Aboriginal Children’s Home, Kinchela Aboriginal Boys Home,
+Children were placed into Aboriginal children’s homes such as Bomaderry Aboriginal Children’s Home, Kinchela Aboriginal Boys Home, and

-Cootamundra Girls Training Home and also into other government and non-government homes, as well as placed into foster care or
+Cootamundra Girls Training Home.
+Some were placed into other government and non-government homes, foster care or adopted.

 NSW Government Response to the ‘Unfinished Business’ report

-was tabled in Parliament on 23 June 2016, making 35 recommendations towards reparations.
-View the report here
+reparations, was tabled in Parliament on 23 June 2016, making 35 recommendations towards reparations.

-The NSW Government response to Unfinished Business, tabled on 2 December 2016, accepted the majority of the recommendations and officially
+The NSW Government response to Unfinished Business, tabled on 2 December 2016, accepted most of the recommendations and

 The NSW Government response delivers a comprehensive package towards reparations for Stolen Generations survivors and their families